 Optimise resource consumption and invest in technologies to implement the principles of the Circular Economy, through the establishment of a specific roadmap, with the aim of limiting waste to landfill to 10% by 2035.

-Measure, control and reduce its carbon footprint, establishing measures such as the degasification of landfills, the promotion of electric mobility or the optimisation and improvement of processes and services.
+establishing measures such as the degasification of landfills, the promotion of electric mobility or the optimisation and improvement of processes and services.
 The aim is to achieve carbon neutrality by 2050.